fly-hiring/infraops-challenge/README.md

 Hello!
 This is a hiring project for our [InfraOps Engineer position](https://fly.io/jobs/infrastructure-ops-engineering/).
 If you apply, we’ll ask you to do this project so we can see how you work through a contrived (yet shockingly accurate) example of the type of things you’d do at Fly.io.
 Checkout the job post for the nitty gritty.

 There are two parts to this challenge.
-One is to deploy a bite-sized version of several services we use into a Fly.io app, and the other is debugging a network problem between two VMs.
+One is debugging a network problem between two VMs, the other is debugging and writing a small script to fix a storage problem.

 ### Setup your Fly.io Account